nericksen/xsoar-md/XSIAM-Archive-Incident-Data/README.md

 # XSIAM Data Archiving

-Goal: to pull case details from Cortex XSOAR or XSIAM via API and store in another location.
+**Goal**: to pull case details from Cortex XSOAR or XSIAM via API and store in another location.

 The examples below are curl commands for pulling incident and alert data from XSIAM.
 The same API calls can be applied to XSOAR 8 instances (except those which are specific to XSIAM data types)